hdntc/vectorfield/README.md

 # vectorfield
 Basic vector field graphing software created for A-Level Computer Science coursework module.
 Uses SFML to display graphics.
 Includes an implementation of the shunting yard algorithm to parse mathematical expressions, along with an implementation of a state machine to control the program flow.
-Also implements 4th-order Runge Kutta to solve the differential equation in question.
-See the development log for how I define and solved the problem
+Also implements 4th-order Runge-Kutta to solve the differential equation in question.
+See the development log for how I define and solved the problem.

+The program purports to be an educational tool to a teacher who is teaching vector fields to students.

 # To build
 The program is on Github for archival purposes.
 Regardless, if you want to build it, you only need: